Chelsoconn/225/225_study_guide.md

 3. **What is `this`?**

 `this` is the current execution context of a function.
-When a function is invoked in JS, it can access the execution context object.
+When a function is invoked in JS, it sets the execution context and can access the execution context object.
 When/how the function is invoked can change the context.
 We can access the execution context object through the keyword `this`.

 A function's implicit execution context is the global object.
 If you are in a browser, this is the `window` object.